What They Talked About

 Perhaps, someday, I'll give it a go.

 Or, heck, why not make a start today?
 Tentatively, I'll sketch a first draft of my this-seems-okay list right now.
 Steiner often spoke mildly.
 He knew what he should say to various audiences, and he knew what was incumbent on him as a religious leader.
-So he often spoke of love, kindness, gentleness, and the like: Good stuff, all.
+So he often spoke of love, kindness, gentleness, freedom, and the like: Good stuff, all.
 I admit it.
 On numerous occasions, Steiner spoke of treating people well, acting virtuously, aspiring to morality and spirituality and wisdom.
 Every single statement Steiner ever made along such lines is, to one degree or another, commendable.